btoll/benjamintoll.com/content/post/systemd-nspawn.md

 	debootstrap --arch=amd64 --variant=buildd --include=vim,curl,git --make-tarball=stretch-buildd_vim-curl-git.tgz stretch foo
 	et al.

 > Note that when using `debootstrap` to create an archive the command still needs a location, even though we're not actually installing anything.
-In this case, I just made an empty directory `foo` which allows me to run the command.
+It's not even necessary to create the directory, just give it any name (like `foo`).

 This will allow me to point the installation at the archive rather than downloading them via HTTP, allowing me to save precious bits.
 You could also place these archives on a local network drive which would be save not only bandwidth but time.